+DEPARTMENT OF Institut für Unternehmensführung und Controlling

+STRATEGY AND Institute for Strategy and Managerial Accounting

+INNOVATION Institut für Corporate Governance

-DEPARTMENT OF Institut für Unternehmensführung und Controlling Institute for Strategy and Managerial Accounting Institut für Corporate Governance Institute for Corporate Governance
+Institute for Corporate Governance Institute for Corporate Governance

 6.1 General Guidelines

 In a bachelor thesis, one topic should be dealt with in a focused way.
 For this reason, a guideline to follow is a volume of approx. 40 pages (+/- 10 pages; only chapters with content, i.e. exclusive directories).
 In BaWiSo at least 30 pages, for BBE 40 pages.
 The thesis should not exceed 50 pages.
 "Double Bachelor Theses" are usually more extensive.